 Do you have the habit of pushing the people you love away even when you need them?
 Many people do this either knowingly or unknowingly to their partners in relationships, and sometimes to their family and friends as well.

-This behavior can cause a lot of pain, insecurities, and misunderstandings for the person on the other end because they might blame themselves and think they are the reason you are pushing them away.
+This behavior can cause a lot of pain, insecurities, and misunderstandings for the person on the other end because they might blame themselves, thinking that the reasons why you are pushing them away have something to do with them.
 In most cases, they haven’t done anything that could be making you do it and it is all on you.

 In this post, we are discussing some of the reasons why you push people away even when you need them, and how to stop pushing people away.